-Found 40 - 50 results of 238 programs matching keyword "chabot space and science center"
+Found 40 - 50 results of 277 programs matching keyword "chabot space and science center"

+Japanese artist Fujiko Nakaya muses on her ephemeral outdoor creation for the Exploratoriumthe Fog Bridgeexplaining it as both an homage to San Francisco and a conversation with nature itself.
 Take a good look around: The ho-hum spots you inhabit every day are actually secret laboratories full of fascinating and eye-popping amazementfrom the instant you wake up to the time you nod off at night!
 Discover these awe-inspiring scientific playgrounds with Exploralabthe hands-on, action-packed activity guide from the world's most beloved and fun-filled laboratory, the Exploratorium, in San Francisco.

 Exploralab contains tons of way-cool tools of inquiry to help kids get in on the science fun, including: a magnifier, reflective paper, fabric swatches, an eraseable whiteboard, textured paper, a spinning disc, polarizing filters, colored acetate sheets, and glow-in-the-dark ink!
 Exploratorium film by Lynn Rosen and Steve Giordano for KVOS-TV, Bellingham, Washington, 1974 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 Theres no mistaking the distinct voicewhether throbbing, singing, or screamingof an electric guitar.
 How does one instrument produce so many different sounds?
-We visit with Bay Area electric guitarists Ava Mendoza and Henry Kaiser, plus Subway Guitars’ very own Fat Dog, to explore the components of this versatile instrument, getting down to pick-ups, “pots,” and pedals that make it sing.
+We visit with Bay Area electric guitarists Ava Mendoza and Henry Kaiser, plus Subway Guitars very own Fat Dog, to explore the components of this versatile instrument, getting down to pick-ups, pots, and pedals that make it sing.
 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.

 For our first episode in a new season of "Science in the City," we explore the creation of a bell for the Exploratoriums new home at Pier 15.

 Artist Nick Diphillipo has been designing and casting bells and other objects for over thirty years.
 He teaches bell making at The Crucible in Oakland, California, as well as other foundry-related subjects.